2.5% span length.

 COTTON SAMPLE ANALYSIS BY SHIRLEY COMB SORTER:

-The complete sample analysis procedure can be divided into following steps:
+The complete sample analysis procedure can be divided into the following steps:

-The sample preparation is very important task during evaluation of fibre length.
+The sample preparation is a very important task during the evaluation of fibre length.
 The representative sample is divided into 4 parts.
 Sixteen small tufts are taken from each corner at random of 20 mg. in size.
 Now all the tufts are reduced to half four times.
-These tufts are discarded, the fibres are parallelized and straightened alternatively with the help of left and right hand.
-Thus sixteen tufts from each corner is obtained.
-Now these sixteen tufts are combined together.
+These tufts are discarded, the fibres are parallelized and straightened alternatively with the help of left and right hands.
+Thus sixteen tufts from each corner are obtained.
+Now, these sixteen tufts are combined together.
 Each set of sixteen tufts is combined separately.
 Thus four new tufts are obtained.
 Each new tuft is divided into four parts again.
-One tufts from each group is combined together.
+One tuft from each group is combined together.
 Thus sixteen tufts are converted into four new tufts.
-A quarter from each new tufts is taken and combined together.
-Now we get a final tufts of cotton fibres for testing.
+A quarter of each new tufts is taken and combined together.
+Now we get the final tufts of cotton fibres for testing.
 20 mg. of cotton is taken for testing from final tufts.
-This method of sample preparation is known as zoning technique.
+This method of sample preparation is known as the zoning technique.

 PREPARATION OF FIBRES ARRAY:

 The representative sample of cotton is parallelized and the fibres are straightened by right and left hand alternatively.
 Many groups of fibre length are prepared.
 If we sort the fibre length groups manually, the sorting process gets very lengthy.
-A Shirley comb sorter apparatus is used to find the groups of various fibre length.
+A Shirley comb sorter apparatus is used to find the groups of various fibre lengths.
 These groups of fibre length are arranged on a velvet pad in descending order of fibre length.
-The one end of fibre length group is arranged in such a manner that this end touches the base line.
-All the groups of fibre length are arrange accurately on the base line.
+The one end of the fibre length group is arranged in such a manner that this end touches the baseline.
+All the groups of fibre length are arranged accurately on the baseline.
 Extra care is taken during arranging the groups having very short fibre length.
-Finally we get the required fibres array of a representative sample as illustrated in the below figure:
+Finally, we get the required fibres array of a representative sample as illustrated in the below figure:

 NL' = (1/4) LL'